Patient education: Rheumatoid arthritis treatment (Beyond the Basics)

 Nonpharmacologic therapies include treatments other than medications and are the foundation of treatment for all people with rheumatoid arthritis.
 There are a wide variety of nonpharmacologic therapies available.

 Rest — Fatigue is a common symptom of rheumatoid arthritis.
 Inflamed joints should be rested, but physical fitness should be maintained as much as possible.
-Several studies have shown that physical fitness improved the quality of sleep, which in turn helped with fatigue.
-The advice of physical and occupational therapists should be sought for help with fitness programs, if joint pain or limited joint motion interferes with exercise activities.
+Several studies have shown that physical fitness improves the quality of sleep, which in turn helps with fatigue.
+The advice of physical and occupational therapists should be sought for help with fitness programs if joint pain or limited joint motion interferes with exercise activities.

 Exercise — Pain and stiffness often prompt people with rheumatoid arthritis to become inactive.
 Unfortunately, inactivity can lead to a loss of joint motion, contractions, and a loss of muscle strength.
 Weakness, in turn, decreases joint stability and further increases fatigue.

 Regular exercise can help prevent and reverse these effects .
 Several different kinds of exercise can be beneficial, including range-of-motion exercises to preserve and restore joint motion, exercises to increase strength (isometric, isotonic, and isokinetic exercises), and exercises to increase endurance (walking, swimming, and cycling).

 Exercise programs for people with rheumatoid arthritis should be designed by a physical therapist and tailored to the severity of your condition, build, and former activity level.
 A separate article discusses exercise and arthritis.
 (See "Patient education: Arthritis and exercise (Beyond the Basics)".)

 Physical and occupational therapy — Physical and occupational therapy can relieve pain, reduce inflammation, and help preserve joint structure and function for patients with rheumatoid arthritis.